OpaxIV/drm_in_games/disasm_vm_obfuscators/vm_binary/analysis.md

 001011ef JMP             eb 16                   LAB_00101207
 ```
 What basically happens here is, that first the position on the stack at [RDX + 0x1] is popped and copied into EAX.
-The value contained in EAX is then again copied and pushed back to the position [RCX + local_120] on the stack.
+The value contained in EAX is then again copied and pushed back onto the position [RCX + local_120] on the stack.
-After doing so, RCX and RDX both get increment by a defined value and the control flow jumps back to the dispatcher.
+After doing so, `rcx` and `rdx` both get increment by a defined value and the control flow jumps back to the dispatcher.

-In other words it is safe to assume that the register rcx is used as a virual stack pointer.
+In other words it is safe to assume that the register `rcx` is used as a virual stack pointer.

-Combining those two foundings we can say, that this binary contains a VM obfuscator of the "stack-based" architecture type.
+Combining especially those two foundings we can say, that this binary contains a VM obfuscator of the **"stack-based" architecture** type.

 ### Indentifing Handler Functionalities
 The number of handlers is vast.
 Hence only few will be analysed in great detail.